obsidian-tasks-group/obsidian-tasks/docs/Advanced/Tasks Api.md

 ## Auto-Suggest Integration

-Plugins that [extend Obsidian's markdown editor](https://gist.github.com/Fevol/caa478ce303e69eabede7b12b2323838) can control if and when Tasks' [[Auto-Suggest]] displays by implementing a `showTasksPluginAutoSuggest` method on the extended markdown class.
+Plugins that [extend Obsidian's markdown editor](https://gist.github.com/Fevol/caa478ce303e69eabede7b12b2323838) can control if and when Tasks' [[Auto-Suggest]] displays by implementing a `showTasksPluginAutoSuggest` method on the extended editor class.
 This method must adhere the function definition below.

 ```typescript
 /**